dasund/code-challenge-server-nodejs/README.md

 API call was looping for each an every products in products list.
 I have added new backend API endpoint to send list of IDs and take list of temperature objects.
 Frontend code added to read that .
 Now we only need to send one API call.
 That will reduct bandwidth usage and faster.

-02. What I improve more next if I have time enhancement :-
+02. What I improve more next if I have time  :-

+Code enhancement

     * Need to integrate security to validate frontend request with token at http header.